HardlyDifficult/Tutorials/Chapter1.md

 Colliders define an objects shape for the purposes of physical collisions.
 We use the edge radius on the box collider in order to smooth out the corners and better match the platform art.

 For the bottom platforms, we overlap the colliders for a smooth experience when entities are walking from one to the next.

+<br>Add a PlatformerEffector2D to each platform:

+The PlatformerEffector2D creates one-way collisions for our platforms.
+This allows entities to jump through a platform and land on top -- a common mechanic for platformer games.

+Reduce the PlatformerEffector2D Surface Arc disables collisions on the sides of the platforms, preventing the character from sticking to the side in a strange way.

 <hr></details>
 <details><summary>What is a Collider?</summary>